 A Memorial Book situated in the Book Room adjoining the Bluebell Barn, has entries written in calligraphy recording memories and thoughts of loved ones who used to enjoy visiting the Bluebell Wood.

-An adjoining barn with young pigs, baby chicks, lambs with their mothers and some angora goats which can be petted but please remember to wash your hands in the adjacent washing area.
+An adjoining barn with young pigs, lambs with their mothers and some pygmy goats, which can be petted but please remember to wash your hands in the adjacent washing area.

 In the main car parking field in a shady corner, there are picnic tables with spaces to accommodate wheelchairs.